-About 30 insurers offer non-CEA policies in California, including quake coverage for homeowners, condo owners and renters.
+About 30 insurers offer non-CEA earthquake policies for homeowners in California.
+Some also offer it for renters and condo owners.
 This list from the California Department of Insurance shows earthquake insurance providers and the methods they use to determine premiums.
-The coverage rules and limits they offer can be different than what's listed above for CEA policies.
+The coverage rules and limits available from non-CEA insurers can be different than what’s listed above for CEA policies.

-Aegis, GeoVera and Pacific Specialty offer "stand-alone" quake policies in California, meaning you can buy your home, condo or renters insurance from someone else.
+Aegis, GeoVera, Pacific Specialty and Palomar Specialty offer “stand-alone” quake policies in California, meaning you can buy earthquake insurance from them and your homeowners, condo or renters insurance from someone else.

 Monday to Friday 8:00 a.m. to 5:00 p.m.